Southern US Swelters In Brutal Heat Wave - UrduPoint

 ERCOT, the state utility operator, has issued a Weather Watch, calling on individuals and institutions to voluntarily save energy to avoid an emergency -- but has so far been able to cope, thanks in part to an increasing contribution from solar power in recent years.

-Renewable energy sources -- solar and wind -- are currently responsible for around 35 percent of the grid's mix, according to GridStatus.io.

-The extreme heat was taking a toll on Texas highways, causing roads to crack and buckle, with the state's Department of Transportation reporting numerous repairs in the last week, primarily in the Houston area.

-Vulnerable people such as the homeless and those without air conditioning were going to public cooling centers run by local authorities or the Red Cross.
+Public cooling centers run by local authorities or the Red Cross are available for vulnerable people.

 Animals, too, were suffering.
 The Houston Humane Society said 12 cats and one dog were found dead in an abandoned apartment.
 The group was able to rescue six cats from the property.